matthewmturner/ghostty-lsp/README.md

 ### Neovim

-Add the following LSP configuration to have the LSP only activate on the Ghostty config (this assumes you use default location for Ghostty config).
+Add the following LSP configuration to have the LSP only activate on the Ghostty config (this assumes you use default location for Ghostty config - if not update the normalized location to your needs).

 ```lua
 function setup_ghostty_lsp()